martinos/contribution-checklist/expectations.md

 ## Results

+> Life is a journey, not a destination. &mdash; Ralph Waldo Emerson

 A lot of folks think that a successful result implies that a change got merged really quickly.
 This is a self-defeating mindset, especially considering that a very small fraction of changes *should* be merged in the first place.
 The statistics set you up for “failure” as defined by this metric.

 A healthier mindset is to see these things as personal projects.
 Can I work on something fun?
 Can I learn some new ideas?
 Try out a cool technique?
 Can I start to learn a large codebase with an eye towards making bigger changes or just to learn how to make something big of my own?
 Can I teach other people the interesting things I learned?
 Can I set other people up to do a better job?

-this way of thinking makes things a lot nicer if you have a hibernating pull request (blocked on prioritization or something).
+This way of thinking makes things a lot nicer if you have a hibernating pull request (blocked on prioritization or something).
 You have explored an implementation strategy.
 Possibly the right one ultimately.
 When prioritization changes, someone will show up to a great PR and be really grateful for your work!

 ## Tone / Relationships

+> It's the weekend, I cannot wait to get attitude from a stranger on the internet! &mdash; No One Ever

 It can be really frustrating when things are going slow.
 Maybe no one is replying to you or things seem stalled.
 100% of people who do open source work experience this.